 Hello, Hope you are doing fine dear readers, so I am back with another interesting weekend getaway trip.
 It was more of a family re-union, I haven’t met my sister for quite long and my mother was longing to meet her since quite a long time and also it has been quite long I took my mother for a vacation.
-So we planned this trip to PURI.
+So we planned this trip to PURI .
 But the saddest part was that we just had a days time in hand , due to lack of holidays and casual leave, we decided even if one day we shall visit the place.
 Short trips are indeed refreshing ones, its gives a break and I am always in search of places which can be covered in a weekend’s time.
 Being a full time professional, its really tough getting leave and holidays are also very scarce.
+Here is all about the top attractions in Odisha that I covered in a weekend.

 Well, we boarded an Indigo flight on Friday 3rd March, from Guwahati and reached Bhubaneshwar at around 3pm.
 My elder sister with her family also joined us at Bhubaneshwar airport.
 We had pre booked our hotel in Bhubanaeshwar.
 Since the nearest airport is in Bhubaneshwar we decided to put up there, you can also book hotels in Puri, there are many nice hotels and tourist lodges (both luxury and budget friendly) in Odisha since it is a tourist place.